Cordele, Georgia

 Cordele is a city in and the county seat of Crisp County, Georgia.
-The population was 11,147 at the 2010 census.
+The population was 11,165 at the 2010 census, and 10,220 in 2020.

 Cordele calls itself the watermelon capital of the world.

 History

 19th century

 Cordele was incorporated on January 1, 1888, and named for Cordelia Hawkins, eldest daughter of Colonel Samuel Hawkins, the president of the Savannah, Americus and Montgomery Railway.

 In November 1864, the area that is now Cordele served as the temporary capital of Georgia.
-During the last days of the Confederacy, Georgia's war governor Joseph E. Brown used his rural farmhouse to escape the wrath of Sherman's March to the Sea.
+During the last days of the Confederacy, Georgia's war governor Joseph E. Brown used his rural farmhouse to escape Sherman's March to the Sea.
 During that time, the farmhouse, which Brown called "Dooly County Place," served as the official capital for only a few days.
 It was replaced in 1890 by the Suwanee Hotel, located in what became downtown Cordele.
 The hotel was destroyed by a fire in late 1994 and was rebuilt.

 Cordele was founded in 1888 by J.E.D.
 Shipp of Americus.
 The town was located at the junction of two major railroads – the Savannah, Americus & Montgomery line, and the Georgia Southern & Florida.
 As the railroads brought more people and business to the newly settled territory, Cordele experienced phenomenal growth.
 Before 1905 Cordele was located in southern Dooly County, 9 mi from the county seat in Vienna.